 Within reactive resin coverstocks there are three types.
 Solid reactive coverstocks tend to have smoother reaction shapes by generating friction earlier, and thus have a less pronounced reaction downlane.
 Pearl reactive coverstocks have additional chemicals mixed in that tend to reduce friction, causing the ball to generate friction later and store more energy for a stronger downlane reaction.
 Hybrid reactive coverstocks are formed by pouring roughly equal parts solid and pearl into the coverstock mold at the same time, resulting in a ball that has characteristics of each type.

-The core, or weight block, is the next most important factor in determining how a ball reacts on the lane.
+After the coverstock, the core, or weight block, is the next most important factor in determining how a ball reacts on the lane.
 In a modern 15-pound bowling ball, most of the weight is concentrated in the core.
 The United States Bowling Congress places limits on certain aspects of the core shape to which every manufacturer seeking USBC approval must adhere.

 Every core shape has at least two stable axes.
 If the core is rotating around one of these axes it is said to be in a stable rotation.
 If the core is not rotating around a stable axis, the laws of physics force its orientation to change until it reaches a stable axis.
 This affects ball motion in the following way.

 When the bowler releases the ball, the ball (and therefore the core) rotates around a particular axis.
-(Where this axis is and how fast the ball rotates depends on the bowler's unique characteristics).
+(Where this axis is and how fast the ball rotates depends on the bowler's unique characteristics.)
 The angular distance between this rotation axis and the core's nearest stable axis determines how unstable the core is at the moment of release.
 As the ball travels down the lane, the core causes the rotation axis to migrate around the ball, getting closer and closer to the stable axis with the lowest radius of gyration.
 The effects of this migration can be seen in an additional change in direction in the ball's path beyond that which is generated by friction between the coverstock and the lane.